akechi-haruka/hexedit2/README.txt

 Global switches:
 -v: Verbose output
+-s: Silent output
 -t <Binary/StringASCII/StringUTF8/StringShiftJIS>: Select patch format

 Binary is assumed default.
 For binary data, specify in hexadecimal lists, ex.: 0x00,0x01,0x02,...

+Remarks:
+* You cannot use string modes if the patch bytes are longer than the original bytes.
+* Pattern matching is possible by replacing bytes within originalbytes arguments with "0x??".
+ - It is also possible to carry over the pattern to patchbytes by also specifying "0x??" in patchbytes.
+* Script files are expected to be encoded in UTF-8.

 Modes of operation: